Anti-Spyware Profile Models

 ],

-response = client.anti_spyware_profile.create(payload)
+response = client.anti_spyware_profile.create(advanced_config)

 print(f"Created profile with {len(response.threat_exception)} exceptions")